-New accounting pronouncements.
-There are no new accounting pronouncements recently issued or newly effective that had, or are expected to have, a material impact on Cintas' consolidated financial statements.
+There are no other accounting pronouncements recently issued or newly effective that had, or are expected to have, a material impact on Cintas' consolidated financial statements.

 Note 2.
 Revenue Recognition

 The following table presents Cintas' total revenue disaggregated by operating segment for the fiscal years ended May 31: